lyonva/SimplyClip/README.md

 ###  Added features

--   search bar for the list of copied items
+-   Search bar for the list of copied items.
--   button to clear all of the copied items list
+-   Button to clear all of the copied items list.
--   dark mode
+-   Dark mode.
+-   Context menu options for copying links and images directly.
--   save button to export the list into CSV file
+-   Save button to export the list into CSV file.
--   button to disable the extension temporarily
+-   Button to disable the extension temporarily.
--   clipping an image
+-   Clipping an image (.png).

 ### Fixing issues that were in the previous version
--   recognizing Hyperlink copying
+-   Recognizing hyperlink copying.
+-   Recognizing a copy on the user context menu.
--   fixing multiple bugs
+-   Fixing multiple bugs.
--   there was basically no documentation in the code at all, now all of the code is documented.
+-   There was basically no documentation in the code at all, now all of the code is documented.
+-   We had to rework the plug-in.
+Previously everything was done using script injection.
+Now we use message passing to minimize invasion.

 ## Contributors